tohojo/bufferbloat-net/content/codel/wiki/CakeFAQ.md

 ---
 title: CakeFAQ
 date: 2015-11-19T03:19:20
-lastmod: 2020-10-07T14:10:00
+lastmod: 2020-10-05T14:10:00
 type: wiki
 ---
 Cake FAQ
 ========

-[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013 and which is included in the Linux kernel since v4.19.
-It is the rollup of 3 years of deployment experience using the htb + fq\_codel based <link>sqm</link>-scripts.
+[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013.
+It is the rollup of 3 years of deployment experience using the htb + fq\_codel based <link>sqm</link>-scripts and is included in the Linux kernel since v4.19.

 What was the origin of the name?
 --------------------------------